Contact us for availability

 • All staff have up to date certificated training on food safety.

-• The setting manager maintains a Food Allergy and Dietary Needs folder with:
+• The cook and setting manager maintain a Food Allergy and Dietary Needs folder with:

-• a list of all children with known food allergies or dietary needs updated at least once a term (the personal/medical details about the allergy or dietary needs remain in the child’s file along with a copy of the risk assessment).
-This is clearly displayed for all staff and the risk assessment shared with all staff.
+• a list of all children with known food allergies, intolerances or dietary needs updated at least once a term (the personal/medical details about the allergy or dietary needs remain in the child’s file along with a copy of the risk assessment).
+This is displayed for all staff and the risk assessment shared.

 • a copy of the Food Allergy Online Training CPD certificate for each member of staff that has undertaken the training

-• The setting manager is responsible for informing the owners/trustees/directors who then reports to Ofsted any food poisoning affecting two or more children looked after on the premises.
+• The setting manager is responsible for informing the owners/trustees/directors who then reports to Ofsted or the childminding agency of any food poisoning affecting two or more children looked after on the premises.
 Notification must be made as soon as possible and within 14 days of the incident.

 Purchasing and storing food